diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 The [SparkR] project also provides a lightweight frontend to use Spark from within R.

 To dive deeper into tuning Spark, visit the [tuning guide] in the official documentation.

+### Useful URLs
+The first stop for learning about the behavior and performance of a Spark application is Spark’s built-in web UI.
+This is available on the machine where the driver is running at port 4040 by default

+The driver exposes information about the running Spark application through a web interface, which by default is available at port 4040.
+For instance, in local mode, this UI is available at http://localhost:4040

+http://[ipaddress]:4040.
+You can access the Spark UI there and see all sorts of information about your tasks and cluster.

+This cluster URL is also shown in the Standalone cluster manager’s web UI, at http://masternode:8080

 ## Chapter 1.
 Introduction to Data Analysis with Spark
 Apache Spark is a cluster computing platform designed to be fast and general-purpose.